Content intelligence platform

 • Search is built in, not bolted on The Lucene index is the primary read path.
 Content is indexed at write time with no sync lag.
 The query API exposes the full power of Lucene: phrase queries, field-scoped search, boolean composition, range-boosted relevance, and custom numeric fields for domain-specific ranking.

-• Structured content fragments Content is modeled as typed fragments—paragraphs, code blocks, headings, pull quotes, recipe steps.
-Each fragment type is indexed separately, so you can search within specific block types: find all entries where a code block mentions HashMap, or where a heading contains authentication.
+• Structured content fragments Content is modeled as typed fragments—paragraphs, headings, pull quotes, captions, recipe steps.
+Each fragment type is indexed separately, so you can search within specific block types: find all entries where a heading contains earnings guidance, or where a pull quote mentions supply chain.

 • Declarative content extraction A rules DSL lets you define how to extract entries from any JSON, HTML, or XML source—selectors, extractors, transforms, timestamp parsers—without writing code.
-Rules compose via config layering: define a generic RSS base, then override only the fields that differ per source.
+Rules compose via config layering: define a base for a feed or a WordPress connector, then override only the fields that differ per source.
 You can develop rules conversationally through an AI assistant—paste in your raw content, iterate on the rules until the extraction is right, then save them.

 • One system, not six Each service in the typical stack is another deployment, another set of credentials, another failure mode, another thing to keep in sync.
 Honcho’s tight integration eliminates the boundaries where things break.